 Many leaders find personal accountability comes naturally - often, it is a muscle they have strengthened significantly through years of practice.
 Being personally accountable is likely part of the skill set that propelled them to the point in their career where they became leaders.
 Being reliable, achieving predictable results, communicating expectations and results effectively, accepting responsibility for their actions, etc. are all things that got them where they are.
 But once you become a leader, personal accountability won’t cut it anymore.
 Now, you also have to cultivate accountability in your team with accountability coaching.

 For many companies, the idea of the monthly management meeting can feel like a burden in an already overly scheduled calendar.
 Why is this meeting, in the midst of so many other meetings, important?

-This day or half-day meeting is your key to building the team, learning together, solving problems, working on specific issues, and reinforcing your company’s culture, initiatives and goals.
+This monthly leadership meeting with employees is your key to building the team, learning together, solving problems, working on specific issues, and reinforcing your company’s culture, initiatives and goals.

 Two key concepts in manufacturing that often get misconstrued or even used synonymously are productivity and efficiency.
 Do you know what the difference is?
 Despite these two words pertaining to improving the production process of a manufacturing, agriculture, or service sector company, they refer to different things.
 Once you think about the differences, you can better utilize productivity and efficiency in your business.